-11. Whistleblowing
+13. Whistleblowing

-- 11.1.
-We have a Whistleblowing Policy which can be found the Staff Handbook.
-Staff are required to familiarise themselves with this document during their induction period. - 11.2.
+We have a Whistleblowing Policy which can be found in the school office or the Staff Handbook.
+Staff are required to familiarise themselves with this document during their induction period.

 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.